ericpan64/chidian/README.md

 ## Contributing

 All contributions welcome!
-Please open a PR and tag me -- I'll make sure to get back to you!
+Please open an Issue and tag me -- I'll make sure to get back to you and we can scope out a PR.